 Vanilla extract is one of those ingredients that's in nearly every sweet recipe.
-Until recently, I would just buy whatever vanilla extract was available at my local grocery store without a second thought.
-I never considered that making homemade vanilla extract would be 1) so easy, and 2) so much better than what you can buy in a store, since you control the quality of the ingredients!
+I used to just buy whatever vanilla extract was available at my local grocery store without a second thought.
+I never considered that making Homemade Vanilla Extract would be 1) so easy, and 2) so much better than what you can buy in a store!

-Gifting little bottles of homemade vanilla extract would make you a total rock star.
+Speaking of the holidays, gifting bottles of Homemade Vanilla Extract would make you a total rock star.
 Just sayin'.
 I'll remind you closer to the holidays so you can start a stash in your pantry and surprise your family and friends. 😀

 Other posts you may like: